What To Do About Lead-Based Paint In Older Homes

 Every day, people move into older homes.
 Older houses often have a historic charm or unique features.
 They can be more affordable than new construction.
-Whatever your reason for choosing an older home, there is a chance it contains some lead-based paint.
+Whatever your reason for choosing an older home, there is a chance it contains some Pb.
 To play it safe, or if you notice any areas where the paint is wearing away, you may want to get the house tested.
-If a test reveals the presence of lead-based paint, you or your landlord need to take action to remediate it immediately.
+If a test reveals the presence of Pb, your landlord needs to take action to remediate it immediately.
 In some cases, you might decide to look for a different home.

 Can a Homeowner Remove Lead Paint?

-We do not recommend trying to remove lead paint on your own, even if it is legal to do so in your state.
+We do not recommend trying to remove Pb paint on your own, even if it is legal to do so in your state.

-How dangerous is it to remove lead paint?
+How dangerous is it to remove?
 The short answer is “very.”
-Removing lead paint can cause flakes and particles of paint to become airborne and land on surfaces in your home.
-Considering how hazardous lead paint is, this is not a task you want to attempt without the right equipment and expertise.
+Removing harmful paint can cause flakes and particles of paint to become airborne and land on surfaces in your home.
+Considering how hazardous it is, this is not a task you want to attempt without the right equipment and expertise.
 You’re far better off hiring a certified lead abatement contractor who can carefully remove the lead paint.

 These extra precautions reduce the risk of spreading lead exposure.